stclib/STC/README.md

     clist_i_destroy(&list);
 }
 ```
 **carray**.
-1D, 2D and 3D arrays, heap allocated in one memory block. *carray3* can have sub-array "views" of *carray2* and *carray1* etc., as shown in the following example.
+1d, 2d and 3d arrays, allocated from heap in one memory block. *carray3* may have sub-array "views" of *carray2* and *carray1* etc., as shown in the following example:
 ```
 #include <stdio.h>
 #include <stc/carray.h>